GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/digital/indigenous-guide.md

 # Indigenous Data Stewardship Guide: Digital Commons Framework

-**Estimated Reading Time**: 10 minutes
+**Estimated Reading Time**: 13 minutes

 **Purpose**: This guide empowers Indigenous communities to steward their data, knowledge, and cultural resources within the *Digital Commons Framework*, ensuring sovereignty, cultural respect, and equitable participation.
-Grounded in Indigenous governance principles (e.g., Iroquois Confederacy’s consensus model) and global frameworks like the CARE Principles for Indigenous Data Governance, it provides practical steps to join or start Local Citizen Nodes, govern digital resources, and protect heritage.
+Grounded in Indigenous governance principles (e.g., Iroquois Confederacy's consensus model) and global frameworks like the CARE Principles for Indigenous Data Governance, it provides practical steps to join or start Local Citizen Nodes, govern digital resources, and protect heritage.
 Aligned with UN Sustainable Development Goals (SDGs 10, 16, 17), it supports low-resource settings with accessible tools (e.g., oral protocols, paper ballots) and aims to integrate Indigenous protocols into 100% of framework activities by 2035.

 ---